 - Vegan taco “meat” (ex. veggie ground round)

-Also, if you don’t have the time to make cheese sauce, using a store bought vegan cheese sauce, or simply vegan cheese shreds would work.
+Also, if you don’t have the time to make cheese sauce, a store bought vegan cheese sauce or vegan cheese shreds would work.

 You can feel free to save some time and use frozen sweet potato fries as well.

 This vegan nacho cheese sauce is the key to these delicious and fully loaded vegan sweet potato fries recipe.

 The nacho cheese sauce is based off my creamy vegan cheese sauce recipe, with a few changes to make it taste like nacho cheese!
 You need a can of jalapeno peppers for the best flavor.

 I love to keep some cheese sauce in the freezer to make meals like these epic sweet potato nacho fries easy and quick.
 If you don’t have cheese sauce around, you can use shredded vegan cheese or whip up a batch before you begin!